MicrosoftDocs/azure-devops-docs/docs/pipelines/process/conditions.md

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]

-This article describes how to specify conditions under which an Azure Pipelines stage, job, or step runs.
+This article describes the conditions under which an Azure Pipelines stage, job, or step runs, and how to specify different conditions.

 - By default, a job or stage runs if it doesn't depend on any other job or stage, or if all its dependencies completed and succeeded.
-This condition applies not only to direct dependencies, but to their dependencies, computed recursively.
+This requirement applies not only to direct dependencies, but to their dependencies, computed recursively.

 - By default, a step runs if nothing in its job failed yet and the step immediately preceding it completed.